Pegah-Ardehkhani/Multi-Criteria-Decision-Making/README.md

 6. **Simple Additive Weighting (SAW)**
    - A method similar to WSM but with a focus on normalization of criteria values.

-7. **VIKOR (Vlse Kriterijumska Optimizacija Kompromisno Resenje)**
-   - A compromise ranking method that seeks to find the best compromise alternative.

-8. **Fuzzy MCDM**
-   - Adaptations of standard MCDM methods to handle uncertainty or imprecision in decision criteria.